 COMTRADE Analysis to Visualise Protection Operations

-This paper discusses methods of analysing waveform recordings from numerical relays to diagnose power system events and confirm relay operations.
-COMTRADE format recordings often only capture the physical analogue and digital signals wired to the relay, while internal protection functions will use algorithms to manipulate these signals before determining a trip condition.
-With a basic understanding of the relay algorithms the operating quantity can be derived from the recording and compared to an operating characteristic to verify settings and confirm relay operations.
+This paper discusses methods of analyzing waveform recordings from numerical relays to diagnose power system events and confirm relay operations.
+COMTRADE format recordings often only capture the physical analog and digital signals wired to the relay, while internal protection functions will use algorithms to manipulate these signals before determining a trip condition.
+With a basic understanding of the relay algorithms, the operating quantity can be derived from the recording and compared to an operating characteristic to verify settings and confirm relay operations.

 Download full papers at the end of this page